ajaykumarsaw/Alignment-free-method-for-DNA-sequence-clustering-using-Fuzzy-integral-similarity/README.md

 $./optimal_order   similarity.txt 11  >  optimal_order.txt

 # In above program: we get optimal order k, which we used in next program.
+If you don't get optimal order k then simply use k=10 as an optimal order.

 $ ./phylip